Faint-Black/spring-simulator/README.md

 Zig 14.0-dev.

 ## Building
-Just run the command "zig build test run".
+Just run the command "zig build".

 ## Running
-The executable itself must be somewhere in the zig-out directory.
+If no --prefix was specified, the executable must be in the generated zig-out/bin directory.